Eduard-Benedic/discrete_math/chapter_1/foundation.md

 # Propositional Logic

 ## Propositions
-Propositions - building block of logic
+Propositions - building block of logic, a declarative sentence
-A proposition is a declarative sentence (that declares a fact) that is either true or false but not both.

-**Compound propositions** - are propositions formed from existing propositions using logical operators Truth value - is the value of a proposition and it can be either True (T) or False(F) Don't be misled by the fact that truth resemble true.
-The truth value is what that value actually is.
+Proposition - is either True or False

+Proposition variables
+eg. x + 1 = 3;
+x - propositional variable | statement variable

+The **Truth Value** of a proposition is true, T it the proposition is true else false denoted F
+**Propositional calculus || logic** - area of logic that deals with props.

+## Compound propositions - propositions formed from existing propositions using logical operators
+*Definition* - **let p be a proposition, the negation of p is denoted ¬p**

+## Connectives - operators that form new proposition from existing ones
+### Conjunction p ∧ q**
-Connective - a term given to these operators **conjunction** - p ∧ q - it is the equivalend of the and operator where p, q are propositions The
+*Def* - it is the equivalent of the && operator.
+The conjuction is true when both truth values of the p, q propositions are true.

-**disjunction** - p ∨ q -  eq to *or* operator Disjunction can be exclusive (p ⊕ q) or inclusive p ⊕ q - means that if both are True or False you will get a False
+### Disjunction - p ∨ q -  eq to *or* operator

-Exclusive disjunction - It is True only when one of our propositions p, q is True and the other False but not when both are True.
+*Def* - the disjunction p ∨ q is false when both values are false and true otherwise.
+Disjunction can be of 2 types:
+1. Inclusive
+2. Exclusive - p ⊕ q - if both values have the same truth value the result is false.

-## Conditional Statements
+## Conditional Statements (Implication) (another way in which propositions can be combined)

-p -> q implies if *p* then *q* p  - hypothesis (antecedent or premise) q  - conclusion (or consequence)
-A conditional statement it is also called a **implication**
+*Def* - The conditional statement p → q is the prop "if p, then q".
+In p → q, **p - hypothesis** and **q - conclusion or consequence**.

 ## Converse, Contrapositive and Inverse
 q -> p (**converse** of p->q)